kojenov/serial/5. rce/README.md

 Uncomment the following from SerialGenerator:
 ```
 serializeAnything("Pluto",
-                  new Planet(9, "; echo I am a planet! > /tmp/pwned; cat /dev/null",
+                  new Planet(9, "; notify-send \"You've been pwned!\"; cat /dev/null",
-                             "Muhaha!", 1337));
+                             "I'm still a planet, muhaha!", 1337));
 ```

 Recompile and try again.
-Notice the applicaiton log and check /tmp/pwned
+Notice the notification pop-up!